 Durham and Chester-Le-Street District School Sport Partnership ideas and videos for activities and exercises.
 Follow this link to their website and then look at the SSP Schemes drop down tab for their 'Home Resources'.

 Scratch at home

 Computational thinking resources from Barefoot Computing and BT.

 Quiz questions for you to complete with your children.
 Topics include: General Knowledge, Music, Maths, Science, Movies and Trivia.
 If your child doesn't know the answer, could you tell them or show them how you worked it out or could you work as a team and safely use the internet to find the answer?
 The answers are included for each quiz.

 Quizzes with a UK theme, click here!

 CBBC quizzes based on their shows and programmes, click here!

-To access the links in the document below from your computer, press and hold down the 'Ctrl' button on your keyboard and click the left button on your mouse.
+To access the links in the document below from your computer, press the 'Download Document' button and you will then be able to press the 'Ctrl' button on your keyboard and the left mouse button to open any of the sites.